gregphillips03/dsci401/README.md

 + Let's check to see if there's missing data.
 The ```check_missing_data``` is a utility function I built to look for missing values within a data frame.
 It looks for ```null``` values across the set, and prints out the column names that contain them (if it finds them).

-+ Here, were simply printing back to the screen the name of the frame, and whether or not there was missing data.
++ Here, we are simply printing back to the screen the name of the frame, and whether or not there was missing data.

 ```python
 b = util.check_missing_data(data);